vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 ### Evening trip to downtown Berkeley

 In the evening, I went to downtown Berkeley to buy groceries.
-I finished checkout at 5:30 PM.
+I finished checkout from Trader Joe's at 5:30 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

 ## Tuesday April 6